mindset-dojo/mindset-dojo.github.io/project.md

 * **Qualifications:**
   * ***Green Level*** in the [Program]({{'/program' | relative_url}})
-  * Sponsored by a Project Cultivator
+  * Sponsored by an existing Cultivator
 * **Acts** as a servant leadership influencer in social media and in-person conversations
 * **Amplifies** community resonance and synchronizes shared voice
 * **Recruits** and welcomes new members into the dojo